Yuanlim0919/FastAPI-Practice/README.md

 # FastAPI-Practice

-## This is a FastAPI app which able to do CRUD in MongoDB
+## This is a FastAPI app which able to do simple CRUD functions in MongoDB

 ## Requirements